 Not only will you have a load of new connections, but also you are likely to learn something new and meet people who will offer you a whole new perspective from the friends you already have.

 Approach People & Ask A Question

 It may sound weird, but pursuing friendships can be a lot like dating.
 If you see a cute guy at Barnes & Noble, you’re probably racking your brain for topics to start up a conversation.
 So why not do the same when making new friends?
 Ask the girl in your yoga class how she gets her perfect beach wavy hair.
 Or if the nice cashier at Central Market always has the best hummus recommendations, ask her what some of her favorite restaurants are.
 Thoughtful, open-ended questions show that you actually have an interest in the other person’s opinion.
 Be confident, natural, and spend time building rapport.

 Find A Hobby

-Finding and doing what makes you happy is important to your overall sense of well-being, so why not try to meet new people at the same time!
-Choose an activity that you enjoy and sign up for a local class.
+It’s obvious, yes.
+But you’re not going to make new friends sitting alone in your apartment binge-watching Netflix.
+Finding a hobby that you actually enjoy is important for your overall sense of well-being.
+So why not try to meet new people at the same time!
+A shared interest + a genuine desire to make a new buddy = friendship city!
 Friendships often develop effortlessly when there’s an underlying similarity.
-And seeing each other regularly — whether that’s meeting up weekly for a cooking class or yoga — speeds up the transitioning from acquaintances to friends.
+And seeing each other regularly speeds up the transitioning from acquaintances to friends.
+Choose an activity that you enjoy and sign up for a class or join a club, like Zumba and yoga classes, playing intramural sports, or joining a book club.
 If you feel like you’re getting along with someone and have a shared interest or the same sense of humor, don’t be afraid to ask them out for a drink or coffee date.
-By highlighting the similarities you share with someone will not only make you feel more comfortable approaching them, but it’ll also help you come across as authentic and increases your chances of actually hitting it off.

 Connect With Mutual Friends